wongjessica/csci13600-labs/lab_07/README.md

 However I liked some of his comments.
 One part he commented ```//end of main```.
 At first I thought it was pointless, but then I realized how useful it actually was: to differentiate the main from the rest of the functions.
 Addition: For some, he did not explicitly state the end of the function.
 On top of that, the opening and closing brackets were not aligned properly, so I was reading code that I thought was still in the method.
 It was until later that I realized that it was not part of the function.
+Not sure if it was how I extracted the code in a bad way or something, but the intentations and brackets are throwing me off really hard, because they are really off.